Best Umbrella Insurance Policies for 2021

 We found excellent, competitive umbrella insurance options at Allstate, Chubb, Travelers, USAA, and Liberty Mutual.
-However, remember that your current insurer may offer a better deal by letting you bundle umbrella insurance with other policies.
+However, remember that your current insurer may offer a better deal by letting you bundle with other policies.

 Can I buy umbrella insurance separately?

-While it is usually cheaper and easier to get umbrella coverage from your primary insurer due to bundling discounts, some companies will sell you a separate umbrella insurance policy.
+While it is usually cheaper and easier to get umbrella coverage from your primary insurer due to bundling discounts, some companies will sell you a separate policy.
 This is most common, however, for businesses with large policy needs.

 What is umbrella insurance?

 This coverage extends your protection against liability claims, which can include anything from property damage to medical injury liability, libel or slander, and landlord liability.